USDX Price Hits $0.17 on Exchanges (USDX)

-USDX (USDX) traded flat against the dollar during the 24-hour period ending at 14:00 PM Eastern on June 30th.
-One USDX coin can now be purchased for approximately $0.17 or 0.00001425 BTC on exchanges.
-USDX has a market cap of $632,827.72 and approximately $1,201.00 worth of USDX was traded on exchanges in the last day.
-In the last week, USDX has traded flat against the dollar.
+USDX (USDX) traded flat against the dollar during the 1-day period ending at 9:00 AM ET on July 1st.
+USDX has a market capitalization of $632,827.72 and $1,201.00 worth of USDX was traded on exchanges in the last day.
+In the last seven days, USDX has traded flat against the dollar.
+One USDX coin can currently be bought for approximately $0.17 or 0.00001425 BTC on major cryptocurrency exchanges.

 - ZYX (ZYX) traded 24.9% higher against the dollar and now trades at $0.0252 or 0.00000083 BTC.